KarenWaskewitz/KarenWaskewitz.github.io/README.md

 a) My son got sick

-b) I checked the instruction only today
+b) I checked the instruction on the first of April and thought it's a joke

 c) I work more efficiently under pressure

+d) none of the above

 ---